terraform-coop/terraform-provider-foreman/README.md

 Foreman Smart proxies will need to be provisioned with the Foreman BMC plugin and have the ipmitool installed.

+In case you are still using an older version of Foreman with disabled organizations and locations (< 1.21), you need to disable organizations and locations in the provider by setting `organization_id` and `location_id` to a value < 0.

 ## Provider / Repository Setup